qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.8.x.md

 In order to minimize your RAM expenditure, we have developed a new way to index specific types of data.
 Please keep in mind that this is a backend improvement, and you won't need to configure anything.

 > Going forward, if you are indexing immutable text fields, we estimate a 10% reduction in RAM loads.
 Our benchmark result is based on a system that uses 64GB of RAM.
-If you are using less than that, indexing might be faster than 10%.
+If you are using less RAM, this reduction might be higher than 10%.

 Immutable text fields are static and do not change once they are added to Qdrant.
 These entries usually represent some type of an attribute, description or a tag.
 Vectors associated with them can be indexed more efficiently, since you don’t need to re-index them anymore.
 Conversely, mutable fields are dynamic and can be modified after their initial creation.
 Please keep in mind that they will continue to require additional RAM.